Geladen/algorand-games-platform/README.md

 `opt_in(username)` This function can be called by any user to opt-in to the platform, with a username it will be saved in the local state of the platform

-`new_game(game, txn, app)`
+`new_game(game, txn, app)` This function allows the user to create a new batch and register it in the platform, to check that the game is valid verify that the bytes of the approval and of the clear program are correct

 `join_game(challenger, txn, app)` This feature allows a player to participate in a game as a challenger by checking that the game parameters provided in the transaction are correct, if so, set in the local state of the platform the match that matches that opponent.

 `win_game(challenger, app)` This function can only be called by the winner of a game, the function checks that the player is actually the winner of a valid partiota, if so, it increases the player's points according to the formula: **staked SKULLs / 100** saving them in the local state of the application

-## Morra and Rock-Paper-Scissors:
+**Morra and Rock-Paper-Scissors:**
 The two contracts are extremely similar, so they will be explained together highlighting the differences.

 The owner of the match creates the smart contract and decides the amount of SKULLs to bet.
 From now on, any other user can join the game until a challenger is found.
 The challenger will have to deposit the amount of SKULL decided by the creator.
-Now each player must make his own play (the number of fingers [0-5] and their prediction on the total [0-10]), sending it to the contract in the form of a digest of the SHA256 hash function calculated on his play.
+Now, each player has to choose a number from 0 to 5 which will represent the amount of fingers he decided to pick and a second number from the interval between 0 and 10 as his guess.
+Then each platyer have to send to the contract the digest obtained from the SHA256 hash function.
 The next phase is to reveal the players' plays, the players send their decisions as plain text on which the contract recalculates the digest of SHA256 to verify their correctness.
 Once the plays have been received, the contract will recognize the winning player and award him a point.
 The player who reaches 2 points first wins.
 The two smart contracts were developed as finite state automata The contract interacts with 2 actors: The Owner and the Challenger